Ciel is the Limit

 It took Ciel some time to figure out her own narrative.
 After graduating with her BA in film from Cal State Los Angeles and finding work at a documentary film studio, Ciel realized that her dream of making blockbusters at Sony Pictures might not be what she wanted after all.
 She found the film industry toxic and unwelcoming to her voice as a Black female artist, so she left LA and decided to regroup in Sacramento.
 Through a photography class at American River College (where she now teaches as an adjunct professor), Ciel met professor Jodie Hooker, who gave her the advice that would prove to be a turning point.

-“Jodie said that I have really strong voice, but that I need to channel it into things I care about,” Ciel says.
+“Jodie said that I have a really strong voice, but that I need to channel it into things I care about,” Ciel says.
 “That’s when I started to learn to express issues I care about visually, and people really responded to it.”

 After freelancing for a while, Ciel decided to further hone her skills at art school—which proved to be yet another turning point.
 Cranbrook Academy of Art is located in Bloomfield Hills, one of the wealthiest suburbs in the country just north of Detroit, one of the most economically depressed cities in the country.
 The culture shock of overt racism and classism Ciel encountered there strengthened her resolve to carve out her artistic identity.